elishevaelbaz/liri-node-app/README.md

 1. `my-tweets`

+	 * This will prompt the user to enter a twitter username/handle.

-   * This will show the last 20 tweets of an alias account and when they were created in the terminal/bash window.
+   * It will then show the last 20 tweets of that account and when they were created, in the terminal/bash window.

+   * If no twitter handle is provided, it will default to an alias account.

 2. `spotify-this-song`